 Even so, after you find out your child’s been exposed to COVID-19, it’s important to know what to do, how to prevent COVID-19 spread and steps to take if your child gets sick.

-What to do if you receive a COVID-19 close contact notification
+What to do if you find out your child was exposed to COVID-19

-If your child has one or more symptoms of COVID-19, they cannot attend childcare, school or other activities.
+If your child has one or more symptoms of COVID-19, they shouldn’t attend childcare, school or other activities.
 Symptoms typically occur 2-14 days after exposure and may include:

 - Fever of 100.4 degrees Fahrenheit or higher